MENU

 • review the Terms of Reference for the TARA awards and ensure you understand what you can and can't include.

-• funds for TARA awards is limited.
+• funds for TARA are limited.
 REM prioritizes funding for knowledge mobilization first, research second, other expenses last.
+Typically, TARA provides partial support and is intended to supplement or extend supervisor funding.

 • Amounts can be rounded to the nearest $25, it is not necessary to give a precise accounting of expenses.
-The minimum request is $50.
-If you have a small request (eg an online conference with a registration fee of $30) you can look for lower priority expenses to include to make it up to $50 (eg office supplies or books as per the TOR for the award)
+The minimum request is $200.

-REM students can apply for NSERC or SSHRC grants, depending on their area of research.
+REM students may apply for either NSERC or SSHRC grants, depending on their area of research.
 Students can not apply for both NSERC and SSHRC.

-Undergraduate students who are considering graduate school and have been out of University for a certain amount of time should check the NSERC / SSHRC website for the correct process of application if they meet the minimum GPA requirements.
+Undergraduate students who are considering graduate school and have been out of University for a certain amount of time should check the CGRS website for the correct process of application and if they meet the minimum GPA requirements.
 The deadline for these applicants may be earlier than the University deadline for graduate students.
 Check the agency’s website for details.

 MITACS